lbologna/hbp-sp6-guidebook/source/reference/validation_app.rst

 When you first click on "Model Validation app" in the navigation bar, you will see a configuration screen with a group of drop-down lists.
-This allows you to filter the catalog, and show only the validation tests and models that are relevant to your collab.
+This allows you to filter the catalog, and show only the validation tests and models that are relevant to your Collab.

 .. image:: images/validation_app_configure.png
    :width: 564
    :align: center

-When you are finished, click "Save", and then click the "X" icon to close the configuration view.
+When you have finished, click "Save", and then click the "X" icon to close the configuration view.
-You will now see the home page of the app, showing a list of models and of validation tests corresponding to the criteria you have selected.
+You will now see the home page of the app, showing a list of models and validation tests corresponding to the criteria you have selected.

 .. image:: images/validation_app_hippocampus.png
    :width: 681